Absolventa/absolventa.github.io/_posts/2014-08-05-ruby-on-waves.md

 bricks.
 Or simply delete them … which we did _a lot_.

-At last, we launched in the evening of July 14th, everyone still high on emotion after the Germany's winning the Worldcup the night before.
+At last, we launched in the evening of July 14th, everyone still high on emotion after Germany's winning the Worldcup the night before.
 Naturally and following an old ritual, the occasion was celebrated with a round of home made White Russians:

 ![git push production](/images/relaunch-2014-white-russian.jpg)

 Everything went smoothly and so our faint anxiety and residual doubts that going on a team event with _the entire development team_ only three days after a **major** relaunch might not be the brightest idea quickly vanished in a puff of smoke.

 We had a great time spending a whole day on the river Spree on the outskirts of Berlin and in hindsight, this was a true conclusion of a goal that has driven us for the first half of the year but only marks another start: improving our codebase will of course continue.
 Fighting technical debt is a perpetual thing.
 Panta rei – everything flows.
+Like we did on the river.
 OMG a pun!